The Bankrate promise

 RVs are depreciating assets, which means they lose value over time — just like cars and trucks.
 If your loan term is too long, you may end up becoming underwater on your loan.
 And owing more than your RV is worth may put you in a difficult financial position.

-Going with the shortest term will also help you avoid overpaying.
-It may mean adjusting your budget or opting for a less expensive model, but it will be worth it to keep your budget in order.
+That’s why you should always choose the shortest repayment term that comfortably fits in your budget.
+This may require you to recalibrate your budget or opting for a less expensive model, but it will be worth it to avoid overpaying in the long run.